MaximilianKr/bilingualrsp/README_DEMIX.md

 - Adjust `--transformer_name`/`--emb_size` for a smaller LM (e.g., `xlm-roberta-base`) to reduce compute.
 - Tip: for xlm-roberta-large, freezing first ~20 layers and lowering LR (e.g., 5e-5) often stabilizes early epochs.

+Long sequences and windowing:
+- You may see a tokenizer warning about sequences >512 subwords; the model applies sliding windows internally (see window_size/window_padding in configs) to handle long docs.

+### German optional features
+- Sentence boundaries for the segmenter (optional):
+  - Only used if sentence boundaries are enabled in the segmenter config.
+Trainer will use spaCy to split sentences.
+  - For German, set `--lang de` and install spaCy German: `python -m spacy download de_core_news_lg`.
+  - Note: enabling sentence boundaries requires toggling the segmenter option in the config; leave it off unless experimenting with segmentation hints.
+- LUKE/MLUKE entity spans (optional):
+  - If you switch to a LUKE model (`studio-ousia/mluke-*`), Trainer extracts entity spans with spaCy.
+  - For German, set `--lang de` and install spaCy German as above.
+This can improve performance in some setups but adds compute.

 ## Inference

 Given a trained run in `saves/<run_name>/` containing `config.json` and `best_weights.pt`, load and run: